 Construction permits for work on slopes of fifteen (15) percent and greater will not be issued after October 15, 2016, unless grading is completed and approved, and erosion and sediment control measures are established.
 The Parks and Community Development Director may, on a case-by-case basis, extend the October 15th date based on weather conditions at the time of the extension.
 Fill out the Request for Extension to Work in Steep Slope Hazard Area form or pick one up at the Parks and Community Development Department office.

-We appreciate the care and attention you have shown in past years regarding this issue.
-Each year the response to erosion and sediment control compliance improves.
-We are confident with proper planning this will be another success year in our efforts to prevent sediment in the streets and storm drain system.
 By working together and being mindful of erosion and sediment control issues, we help keep our community and our natural resources clean and free of debris.

 If you have any questions regarding erosion and sediment control measures, please visit the Erosion Control and Slope Hazards page or call the Engineering Division at 541-450-6060.